HEALTH:FURTHER 2018 | MAKING IT STICK: DESIGNING & DELIVERING A BETTER BEHAVIORAL HEALTH SYSTEM, WITH TN COUNSELING ASSOCIATION

 11:30-12:00pm: Hiding Behind the Muscle: Reducing Stigma and enhancing resources in the workplace

-Dwight Hollier, VP of Wellness and Clinical Services, The National Football League
+Dwight Hollier, VP of Wellness and Clinical Services, The National Football League; Lisa Henderson, Co-founder & COO, Synchronous Health

 Employers are becoming more aware of the impact behavioral health has on their employee population and are looking for solutions.
 No one understands this like the National Football League.
 Their best assets, their players, struggle with the same stressors that everyone else encounters.
 They are responsible for providing for their families and caring for aging relatives.
 They are faced with pressures to perform or be replaced.
 They are expected to perform roles they were not prepared for and did not choose – that’s just part of the job.
 They experience physical pain and need to manage that pain to function at the level expected.
 When the time comes, they wonder what in the world they will do next.
-Dwight Hollier played with the Miami Dolphins for 9 seasons.
+Dwight Hollier played with the Miami Dolphins for 8 seasons and one in Indianapolis.
 When his playing career was over he experienced the stress of “what now” and the depression and challenge to identity and self-worth that goes along with it.
-He became a licensed professional counselor and was the first Vice President of Player Transitions to support the transition of players as they move off the field.
+He became a licensed professional counselor and stepped into the role of Director of Transition and Clinical Services to support the transition of players as they move off the field (today he is VP of Wellness and Clinical Services).
 That work begins with players while they are still on the team.
 This talk will be about what every employer should be thinking about and planning for on behalf of their best assets – their employees.

 1:00-1:30pm: Why suicide prevention is so important